 The "keystone" of the Thomas Jefferson Parkway is the Saunders Bridge.
 Opened on July 3, 2002, the bridge serves as Monticello's main vehicular entrance and soon, as a link between sections of the Saunders-Monticello Trail on the north and south side of Route 53.
 Both the bridge and the Saunders-Monticello Trail are named in grateful recognition of a gift from Mr. and Mrs. Thomas A. Saunders III.
-Mr. Saunders is chairman of the Thomas Jefferson Foundation's Board of Trustees.
+Mr. Saunders is a former chairman of the Thomas Jefferson Foundation's Board of Trustees.

 Thomas Jefferson, himself, envisioned a bridge in the same general vicinity when he devised plans to connect his property at Monticello to land he owned across the road, known then as Montalto (now Brown's Mountain).
 In his "General Ideas for the Improvement of Monticello" (ca. 1804), he discussed linking the upper (Montalto) and lower (Monticello) park lands without impeding public traffic through the "thoroughfare" gap: